Indoqa/indoqa-react-redux/src/doc/Actions.md

 # Actions and action creators

-We assume you are familiar with the basic concepts of actions and action creators described in the official [Redux documention](http://redux.js.org/docs/basics/Actions.html).
+We assume you are familiar with the basic concepts of [actions and action creators](http://redux.js.org/docs/basics/Actions.html) and how [middlewares](http://redux.js.org/docs/advanced/Middleware.html) are working.
+Building on this, we express some guidlines of how we write actions and use a composition of multiple middlewares.

 ## Best practices